AuReMe/padmet/README.md

-    flux_analysis    Run Flux Balance Analysis on a defined reaction get_pwy_from_rxn    Return Pathway using a list of reactions from a PADMet Ref file padmet_stats    Compute stats on a PADMet file prot2genome    Perfoms the structural annotation of AuCoMe report_network    Creates reports for a PADMet file visu_network    Allows to visualize a PADMet or SBML network
+    flux_analysis    Run Flux Balance Analysis on a defined reaction get_pwy_from_rxn    Return Pathway using a list of reactions from a PADMet Ref file padmet_stats    Compute stats on a PADMet file pathway_production    Show the input/output of pathways from multiple PADMet prot2genome    Perfoms the structural annotation of AuCoMe report_network    Creates reports for a PADMet file visu_network    Allows to visualize a PADMet or SBML network